manuel-inhertz/jquery.humanTyping/README.md

-# JQUERY HumanTyping Lib
+# jquery.humanTyping for JQuery

-A Jquery plugin that allows you to simulate a human typing a phrase as a placeholder for a form input field.
+A Jquery plugin that allows you to simulate a human typing a phrase as a placeholder for a form input field or as simple text.

 ES6 file also availble.